piretro999/GaLoRA/README.md

 ### 3. Document Management

-Businesses can use Galora to automate the process of uploading, categorizing, and managing documents such as contracts, invoices, and HR files.
+Businesses can use GaLoRA to automate the process of uploading, categorizing, and managing documents such as contracts, invoices, and HR files.
 AI models can then analyze these documents to extract key information, detect anomalies, and ensure compliance.

 ### 4. Research and Development